 SNMP is typically used to monitor servers and network devices without agents.
 For Windows servers, WMI usually provides better metrics than can be obtained through SNMP monitoring alone.
 For many Windows-based servers and applications, agentless monitoring via the WMI gateway provides strong monitoring capabilities.

 The availability of some features depends on which Orion Platform modules you're using.
 For example, NPM supports polling via WMI, SNMP, and agents.
-However, interface polling via WMI and the Orion Agent is not supported unless you have a SAM license.
-You must use SNMP as a polling method to obtain interface data in an NPM-only installation.
-For details, see Polling methods used by the Orion Platform.
+However, interface polling via WMI and the Orion Platform Agent is not supported without a SAM license.
+Use SNMP as a polling method to obtain interface data in an NPM-only installation.

 To learn more, see: